lightning/bolts/bolt-taproot-gossip.md

 The receiving node:

-- If any type between 0-3 (inclusive) are missing:
+- If any type between even-typed values are missing:
     - SHOULD send a `warning`.
     - MAY close the connection.
     - MUST ignore the message.